carpentries-incubator/workflows-nextflow/index.md

 This lesson is an introduction to Nextflow and nf-core .

-[Nextflow](https://www.nextflow.io/) enables scalable and reproducible scientific workflows using software containers such as Docker and Singularity.
+[Nextflow](https://www.nextflow.io/) enables scalable and reproducible scientific workflows using software containers such as Docker and Singularity, and Conda, a package and environment management system.
 It allows the adaptation of pipelines written in the most common scripting languages suach as such as R and Python.
 Its has a  Domain Specific Language (DSL) that simplifies the implementation and the deployment of complex parallel and reactive workflows on clouds and clusters.

 This lesson will also introduce [nf-core](https://nf-co.re/): a framework that provides a community-driven, peer reviewed platform for the development of best practice analysis pipelines written in Nextflow.